 Employees’ interests are represented in the form of works councils or trade unions.
 Over 90% of all EVN employees are represented by such bodies and their remuneration is protected by collective bargaining agreements, tariffs or legal minimum wage regulations.
-The employee representatives in Austria, Bulgaria and Macedonia regularly play an important role in collective negotiations.
-In addition, employee-related issues are handled in workplace, health and safety committees that include representatives of the works councils or unions.
+In Austria, Macedonia and Bulgaria, employee-related issues are handled in workplace, health and safety committees that also include representatives of the works councils or unions.
 Members of the works council also serve on the Supervisory Board and the Advisory Committee for Environmental and Social Responsibility.
-Apprentices have a voice in the works council since the first youth representatives were appointed in 2008.
+Apprentices have also had a voice in the works council since the first youth representatives were appointed in 2008.
 The last election of youth representatives took place in June 2014.
-A European works council was founded in September 2007 to further integrate the South Eastern European subsidiaries are also members of the European works council, which holds regular meetings and serves as a platform for communication and exchange for the EVN employees in Austria, Bulgaria and Macedonia.
+A European works council was founded in September 2007 to further integrate the South Eastern European subsidiaries and to improve cross-border communications.
+This council serves as a platform for communication and exchange and includes members from Austria, Bulgaria and Macedonia.
 The last conference was held from 9 to 11 September 2013 in Burgas, Bulgaria, and the last presidium meeting on 5 and 6 June 2014 in Maria Enzersdorf.

-- GRI indicators: Minimum notice periods regarding operational change (G4-LA4); Percentage of employees in occupational safety committees (G4-LA5); Percentage of employees under collective agreements (G4-11)
+- GRI indicators: Minimum notice periods regarding operational change (LA4); Percentage of employees in occupational safety committees (LA5); Percentage of employees under collective agreements (G4-11); Ratios of standard entry level wage by gender compared to local minimum wage at significant locations of operation (EC5)

 The remuneration for the members of the EVN Executive Board reflects industry standards and is disclosed in point 67 of the consolidated notes here.
-As described above, the remuneration scheme for over 90% of EVN’s employees is based on the collective bargaining agreements that apply to the main business locations.
+As described above, the remuneration scheme for 90% of EVN’s employees is based on the collective bargaining agreements that apply to the main business locations.
 These collective bargaining agreements are available for review by the general public and include salary levels as well as the definition of time-dependent salary increases.
-The annual collective bargaining negotiations for utility companies in Austria led to salary adjustments of between 1.34% and 2.10% in 2015/16.
+In 2013/14, the annual collective bargaining negotiations in Austria led to an average increase of 2.4% in salaries.

-- GRI indicators: Ratio of the annual total compensation for the organisation’s highest-paid individual to the median annual total compensation for all employees (G4-54); Percentage increase in annual total compensation for the organisation’s highest-paid individual to the median percentage increase in annual total compensation for all employees (G4-55); Ratios of standard entry level wage by gender compared to local minimum wage at significant locations of operation (G4-EC5); Differences in remuneration due to gender (G4-LA13)
+- GRI indicators: Report the ratio of the annual total compensation for the organization’s highest-paid individual to the median annual total compensation for all employees (G4-54); Percentage increase in annual total compensation for the organisation’s highest-paid individual to the median percentage increase in annual total compensation for all employees (G4-55)